-According to its original definition, nootropics are cognitive enhancers that should improve the health of your brain and do no harm.
-(47)
+According to its original definition, a nootropic is a cognitive enhancer that should improve the health of the brain and do no harm.

 He described a nootropic (which means “turn the mind” in Greek) as any substance that enhances learning and memory, protects the brain, and is very safe with few side effects.

-Therefore, according to Giurgea, any brain enhancing drug, supplement, nutraceutical, or functional food qualified as a nootropic provided it was safe and actually supported brain health.
+Therefore, according to Giurgea, any brain-enhancing drug, supplement, nutraceutical, or functional food qualified as a nootropic provided that it was safe and promoted brain health.

 He also stipulated that a nootropic should not be psychoactive or mood-altering, and should not make you feel wired, high, or sedated.
 (48)